Kamo (Bolshevik): Early life (1882–1902)

 Simon Ter-Petrosian was born in Gori, Tiflis Governorate, to an Armenian family.
 His father was a wealthy contractor, who reputedly tyrannised his family.
-Kamo's mother was 16 when she bore him.
+Kamo's mother was 16 when she gave birth to him.
 He was the oldest of about a dozen children, of whom five survived infancy.

 As a child, Kamo liked to get into fights with his peers and would come home beaten.
 When he was seven, his parents sent him to an Armenian school, although the family spoke Georgian at home, and he struggled with lessons in Armenian.
 At 11, he was transferred to a municipal school and forced to learn Russian, according to his official biography.
 According to another source, his parents hired a personal tutor who tried to teach him how to read and write Russian when he was seven.

 In 1892, when he was 10 years old, he witnessed a public execution of two people in Gori, ordered to hang by the local Georgian noble.
 Stepan Shahumyan, who later also became a notable Bolshevik, saw the scene as well.

 Kamo's grandfather, a priest, wanted to send him to the Tiflis Theological Seminary, but his mother felt he was too young to go away to school.
 As a result, Kamo stayed at home and was enrolled in 1895 in a local school, where he remained for three years until being expelled.
 Ter-Petrosian later recounted his experiences in the local school:

 During the three years I spent at school, I not only failed to learn a single thing, but what's more, I forgot what I had learned previously.
 I forgot entirely how to speak Russian and I was a terrible student.
 In my spare time, I would go fishing or steal fruit.
 On a few occasions I was almost caught.
 But when I reached high school, I grew fond of geography and history.
 I loved to read about wars and heroes.
 I was deeply religious and sang in the church choir.

 After being expelled, Kamo was sent off to Tiflis to enter the seminary as his grandfather had desired.
 In Tiflis, Ter-Petrosian met Joseph Stalin (real name, Ioseb Besarionis dze Jughashvili), whose mother, Ketevan, was a friend of Kamo's father.
 Stalin was a day student at the seminary and helped Ter-Petrosian prepare to enter the seminary.
 Stalin was expelled from the seminary in 1899; followed by Kamo, who was expelled in 1901.
 Kamo rejoined Stalin, who tried to teach him Marxism and better Russian but gave up in despair.
 He had wanted to be an army officer but his father had just gone bankrupt, losing all control over his son.